lastland/ClairvoyanceMonad/README.markdown

 (2) You can use the `Print Assumptions` command [provided by Coq](https://coq.inria.fr/refman/proof-engine/vernacular-commands.html#coq:cmd.Print-Assumptions).
-For example, you can add the following line to the end of the `Translation.v` file:
+For example, you can add the following line to the end of the `FormalTranslation.v` file:

 ``` coq
 Print Assumptions Lambda.soundess_and_adequacy.